cyverseuk/Documentation/README.md

 executable              = <command>
 should_transfer_files   = YES
 arguments               = <arguments_for_executable>
-transfer_output_files   = <files/folder to transfer>
+transfer_output_files   = <files/folder to transfer separated by commas>
 ```
 `transfer_output_files` is not needed if the output are in the working directory
 If transfering executables, make sure to restore the right permissions is the script (e.g `chmod u+x <file_name>`).

 A good idea is to create, when possible, all the output files in a subdirectory (e.g. `output`) of the working directory, so that the transfer is easier.

+The App can be found in the <a href=https://de.iplantcollaborative.org/de/>DE</a>, under Apps>High-Performance Computing.
+The App interface is automatically created based on the submitted JSON file.

 #####Additional notes on the JSON file

 Following the introductory part the JSON file lists inputs and parameters.
 A good documentation about the available fields and their usage can be found <a href=http://agaveapi.co/documentation/tutorials/app-management-tutorial/app-inputs-and-parameters-tutorial/>here</a>.
+In the `ontology` field a list of IRI for topic and operation branches of the <a href=http://www.ebi.ac.uk/ols/ontologies/edam>EDAM ontology</a> has to be specified to categorized the App.
+If `details.showArgument` (boolean) is true it will pass `details.argument` before the `value` (e.g. if we want to pass to command line `--kmer 31`).
+Note that argument is prepended without spaces!!
+`value.validator` can supply a check on the format of the submitted value as a <a href=http://perldoc.perl.org/perlre.html>perl formatted regular expression</a>. (**pay particular attention to the escapes**) Example case: JSON `value.type` doesn't provide a distinction between integers and floating point, but just `number`.
+To check the input is an integer we may use `"validator": "^\d*$"`.

 ###Running an App